microsoft/vscode/README.md

 * Vote for [popular feature requests](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc).
 * File a bug in [GitHub Issues](https://github.com/Microsoft/vscode/issues).
 * [Tweet](https://twitter.com/code) us with other feedback.

+## Related Products
+Microsoft is distributing its own build as Microsoft Visual Studio Code.
+You can download packages for Windows, Mac and Linux on [VS Code's website](https://code.visualstudio.com/Download).

+It's based on Code Open Source with some changes:
+* Microsoft branding
+* licensed under Microsoft [closed source custom product license](https://code.visualstudio.com/License) (EULA)
+* Extension Marketplace supported
+* crash reporting and telemetry enabled
+* user configuration and extensions stored in different directory then Code - Open Source
+* extension debugging supported

+To get the latest releases everyday, you can install the [Insiders version of VS Code](https://code.visualstudio.com/insiders).
+This builds from the master branch and is updated at least daily.

 ## Related Projects
 Many of the core components and extensions to Code live in their own repositories on GitHub.
 For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug).